 The 50-mile trip to Princeton took two hours.
 It got easier about halfway down I-95 in New Jersey, but my mind was too wrangled to reflect on anything other than driving.
 I was emotionally spent and already beginning to worry about the drive back.
 The return trip, of course, didn’t take me through the city, but it did require me to cross the George Washington Bridge.
 Suspension bridges are always nerve-racking for me because of my fear of heights, so I white-knuckled my way over the Hudson River.

 When I got close to the airport, I realized that the construction was making traffic even worse around there than normal and most (maybe all?) of the road signs were missing in action.
 There were no signs, for instance, directing me to the rental car return, which, by the way, had been moved because of the construction.
 And since I hadn’t rented the car at the airport, no one had bothered to give me a heads up.

 In short, this was a no-cruise-control type of trip.
 There was no daydreaming about the Stanley Cup playoffs (Pittsburgh was playing Philadelphia the day I made the trip).
 There was no reflecting on the previous meetings.
 My thoughts were simple: Get through this.
 Get home.

 The interesting thing, however, is I wouldn’t change it for the world.
 Since I didn’t have an accident, it was an experience.
 But next time around I’ll probably take an Uber.

 Like what you read?
 Never miss a post about leadership, transparency, and trust by signing up for my weekly mailing list, delivered right to your inbox.
-Sign up here.Tags: life lessons, road trip
+Sign up here.Tags: life lessons, persistence, road trip